sugyandixit/hxrate_pipeline/README.md

 library_info_json_fpath: library_info_json_fpath .json from HDX LIMIT Pipeline

 protein_rt_column_name: name of column from which protein_rt to be extracted

-pdb_fpaths_dir: directory where you can find pdb files.

 output_dirpath: output directory path to specify.
 It doesn't need to actually exist but you need to specify where you would like the output files to go.